Battle of Zahleh: Formation of the Force Sadem

 Hanna El Atik took advantage of the extra month he stayed in Zahle to write a report to Bashir where he studied the pros and cons of the defense strategy used and how it could be improved.
-He also suggested the formation of a special fighting unit called "Sadem" that would consisted of hand-picked volunteers from the Lebanese Forces.
+He also suggested the formation of a special fighting unit called "Sadem" that would consist of hand-picked volunteers from the Lebanese Forces.
 Bashir agreed to the suggestion and they promptly began planning the structure and the goals of this unit.